• Skip to primary navigation

 Choose from:

-• and/or a little swirl of melted chocolate or syrup,
+• a little swirl of melted chocolate or chocolate syrup;

-• add a little bit of Baileys for the adults.
+• with a little bit of Baileys for the adults.

 You are only limited by your imagination (and the sweetness level you can handle) so go wild.